 At any stage of processing, you may choose to update the metadata.
 Each stage can also consult the metadata when applying rules for user access, cleaning, and submitting data to jobs.
 We’ll see later how, at least in theory, storing feedback in metadata can create an environment of continuous quality improvement.

 Currently, one of the huge challenges in data management is communicating metadata to downstream parts of a workflow.
-A good deal of Zaloni Bedrock’s benefits rest on its ability to do this conveniently.
+A good deal of the Zaloni Platform’s benefits rest on its ability to do this conveniently.

 Read the full report here.